-Who has never heard of the glorious FLORIO FAMILY?
+Who has ever heard of the glorious FLORIO’s FAMILY?

 Sicilians by adoption, but originally from Calabria they moved to Palermo at the end of the 19th century and in two generations became the most powerful dynasty in the island, which earn them the nickname of KINGS without CROWN!

 Nowadays they are still remembered especially for some evergreen products.
-One of those is definitely the. wine.
+One of those is definitely wine!

 SICILIAN MARSALA WINE

 There is nothing better than sipping a fine Florio Marsala wine with a nice dessert or at the end of a rich lunch.

 The Vecchioflorio, the old dry one, is a wine of very ancient tradition, made from two qualities of grapes: grillo and catarratto.

 They grow in the province of Trapani, on the eastern coast of Sicily.

 The Marsala is aged for 2 years in ancient oak casks to become one of the best incomparable wine of all times for sweets and desserts.

 It took its name from the land where the grapes grow and the wine cellars were located: Le Cantine Florio.